iMESchelp!

 1. Upload shape files* at once

-2. Select the shape attribution: Base-Shape, Layer-Shape or Extrashape
+2. Select the Target Shape-Attribute: Base-Shape, Layer-Shape or Extra-shape.

 Shapefiles are a simple, nontopological format for storing geometric location and attribute information of geographic features.
 The shapefile format defines the geometry and attributes of geographically referenced features in three or more files with specific file extensions that should be stored in the same project.
 It requires at least three files: